Bananduck/EZmap/README.md

 ![alt text](https://cdn.discordapp.com/attachments/913287460916703272/1182006223453823006/background.png?ex=65832014&is=6570ab14&hm=20bcd907590bdbec0f0e965aeeafa1edb7cae57e112bae4e0b03a65b50829357&)

 # What is EZMap?
 EZmap tool is a tool to scan for ports with any IP using nmap.
-It as a very easy interactive system you can use if you can't manually use commands to scan it.
+It has a very easy interactive system you can use if you can't manually use commands to scan it.

 # Instruction
 ## 1 - Installing git